 Nationwide convenience store chain Circle K has agreed to settle an overtime collective action for an estimated $8.3 million in compensation.
 The suit, initially filed in 2014, accuses Circle K Stores Inc. of failing to pay store managers overtime pay for their extra hours.

-According to court documents obtained by the Las Vegas Review-Journal, around 1,100 Circle K store managers will benefit from the settlement, though individual compensation amounts are expected to vary widely based on an employee’s length of employment, region and seniority.
+According to court documents obtained by the Las Vegas Review-Journal, around 1,100 Circle K store managers will benefit from the settlement, though individual compensation amounts are expected to vary widely based on an employee’s length of employment, region, and seniority.

-The case was filed by Charles Grahl, a former store manager for Circle K who sought to represent the best interests of over 1,000 other store managers across the country.
+The lawsuit was filed by Charles Grahl, a former store manager for Circle K who sought to represent the best interests of over 1,000 other store managers across the country.
 Eventually, the collective action’s roster of plaintiffs came to include about 1,100 individuals.

 Court records say that Grahl worked as a store manager at a convenience store in Los Angeles from 1995 to 2001, and again from 2005 until 2014.
 He was paid $800 a week in salary.
 Grahl says he and the other store managers were frequently required to work at least 16 hours in overtime per week.